Four Key Stages Business Leaders Must Overcome to Change Results

 The real roadblock that is often preventing progress, is typically a matter of not understanding four basic stages that they, the business owner, need to embrace and ultimately navigate.

-During my meetings with owners over the course of the last several years, and reviewing the business challenges and executive’s priorities that our team of Business Growth Advisors address with owners, a common thread emerged that was shared by all.
+Meeting with owners over the course of the last several years, and reviewing the business challenges and executive’s priorities that our team of Regional Managers address with owners, a common thread emerged that was shared by all.
 This thread involved four (4) distinct stages the owner would have to move through in order to create a sustainable improvement in their results AND that it was really more about their mindset than specific tools or methodologies.

-Before I spell these four basic stages out, let me provide a little context.
+Before spelling out these four basic stages, here’s a little context.
 Typically we meet with owners of small- to mid-sized manufacturing companies.
 Generally, the issue they tend to be concerned with stems from lacking something – experiencing a lack of growth, or lower profits than desired, or an inability to satisfy a customer requirement, as examples.

 It is the symptom that they are living with that has them looking for help and which gets them moving towards these four stages: